VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 5. The updated version of the **Conference** aggregate is persisted to the data store.

-The third approach considered by the team, shown in figure 4, uses a process manager to coordinate the interaction between two aggregates.
+The third approach considered by the team, shown in Figure 4, uses a process manager to coordinate the interaction between two aggregates.

 ![Figure 4][fig4]

-**Approach #3, using a process manager**
+**Approach 3: Using a process manager**

 The numbers in the diagram correspond to the following steps:

-1. The UI sends a command to register Attendees X and Y onto conference 157.
+1. The UI sends a command to register Attendees X and Y for conference 157.
 The command is routed to a new **Order** aggregate.
 2. The new **Order** aggregate, with an ID of 4239,  is persisted to the data store.